Skip to main content

 Credits

-This project is in cooperation with the Incorporated Research Institutes of Seismology, the U.S. Geological Survey, and other collaborators.
-Facilities of the IRIS Consortium are supported by the National Science Foundation’s Seismological Facilities for the Advancement of Geoscience (SAGE) Award under Cooperative Support Agreement EAR-1851048.
-USGS is partially funded through the Community for Data Integration and IMAGe through the Minerals Resources Program.
+This project is developed in cooperation with the Incorporated Research Institutions for Seismology, the U.S. Geological Survey, and other collaborators.
+Facilities of the IRIS Consortium are supported by the National Science Foundation's Seismological Facilities for the Advancement of Geoscience Award under Cooperative Support Agreement EAR-1851048.
+USGS support is provided in part through the Community for Data Integration and IMAGe through the Minerals Resources Program.

 Project details